Electronic/fiber artwork by Phillip Stearns

 That Saturday, I sat at home, restless.
 I tried to help my father apply varnish on some of the pieces he was working on, but my thoughts were elsewhere, and my father kept scolding me for small careless errors.
 Finally, after I'd made the same absent-minded mistake for the fourth time, he sighed and threw aside the rag he'd been holding.

 It isn't that people haven't tried.
 Many people have tried.
 Many young, impulsive people such as yourself have rebelled against the system of matches, sure they were in love, positive they would disprove the numbers on their heads.
 But in the end, those relationships always end.
 And this is because deep down inside, they know they aren't each other's match.
 Anytime they fought, anytime they were unhappy, anytime something was difficult, the secret nagging doubt would creep in.
-That perhaps out there was the person that was better suited for them, a more ideal partner they'd given up for the sake of an imperfect love.
+That perhaps out there was the person better suited for them, a more ideal partner they'd given up for the sake of an imperfect love.

 I said nothing.

 One of you is bound to wonder at some point, and when that happens, the other person is going to be left behind, he added.
-And son, call me selfish, but I hope that the other person isn't you.
+And son, call me selfish, but I hope the other person isn't you.

 Kai didn't show up on time for our arranged meeting that week.
 This was actually not unusual—she was perpetually late to everything, including our meetings—but that day I was more anxious for obvious reasons, and so her tardiness agitated me more than it normally would.
-By the time she arrived, 20 minutes late, I was pacing, half furious, half worried, the possibility that she had instantly fallen in love with her match having crept into my head like a breeze that had worked itself into a tornado.
+By the time she arrived, 20 minutes late, I was pacing, half furious, half worried, the possibility she had instantly fallen in love with her match having crept into my head like a breeze working itself into a tornado.
 When she came running up to me, breathless, her expression apologetic, I turned away and looked at the water.
 She stopped short when she realized I was upset at her.

 How was it?
 I asked.